-Both the first aid room and physiotherapy rooms have direct external egress to Harbour View.
+Both the first aid room and physiotherapy rooms have direct external egress to Harbour View d.
+Medical Equipment and materials and their source e.
+Role, number and location of ambulances, their capabilities and the crew competencies.

 For concerts, temporary first aid facilities may be erected at suitable locations.
 This will be agreed with the promoters, stadium management & NHS / SAS and will be based on crowd dynamics, size profiling as well as experience from previous events.